MileHacker Logo

 Train Connections

 Lecce is well-connected by train, with Lecce Centrale serving as the main station.
-High-speed trains, including Frecciargento and Frecciarossa, connect Lecce to major Italian cities like Rome, Naples, Florence, Bologna, Milan, and Turin.
-For instance, a voyage to Rome takes approximately 5.5 hours.
-Intercity trains give a slower yet still viable option for connecting to other large cities.
-Inter-town trains (Regionale), run by Trenitalia and Ferrovie del Sud Est (FSE), connect Lecce to other towns across Puglia, including Brindisi, Bari, and less large Saleninto towns.
-You can purchase tickets at train stations, on the Trenitalia website, or through apps like Trainline.
+High-high-speed trains, including Frecciargento and Frecciarossa, connect Lecce to major Italian cities like Rome, Naples, Florence, Bologna, Milan, and Turin.
+To give an example, a trip to Rome takes approximately 5.5 hours.
+Intercity trains give a slower but still viable option for joining to other large cities.
+Regional trains (Regionale), run by Trenitalia and Ferrovie del Sud Est (FSE), connect Lecce to other towns across Puglia, including Brindisi, Bari, and less large Saleninto towns.
+You can purchase tickets at train stations, on the Trenitalia website, or by way of apps like Trainline.
 Booking high-speed tickets in advance often brings better prices.

 Train Services

-• High-speed trains (Frecciargento, Frecciarossa) to major Italian cities.
+• High-bullet trains (Frecciargento, Frecciarossa) to major Italian cities.

 • Connections to Rome, Naples, Florence, Milan, etc.

-• Regional trains (Trenitalia, FSE) to other Puglia towns.
+• Inter-town trains (Trenitalia, FSE) to other Puglia towns.

 Long-Distance Buses

-Long-distance bus options also serve Lecce.
+Long-intercity coach alternatives also serve Lecce.
 Companies like MarinoBus and FlixBus offer connections from Lecce to various Italian cities, like Rome and Naples, and a few international destinations.
-These buses are often cheaper than trains but generally slower.
+These public buses are often cheaper than trains but generally slower.
 The Pugliairbus service specifically connects Lecce to Bari and Brindisi airports.
 During the summer, the "Salento in Bus" service operates, making for an useful way to reach various coastal towns across Salento from Lecce.

 Bus Services